mmoreram/ControllerExtraBundle/README.md

 ```

 > ResolverEventListener is subscribed to `kernel.controller` event with
-> priority 8.
+> priority -8.
 This element can be configured and customized with
 > `resolver_priority` config value.
 If you need to get ParamConverter entities,
-> make sure that this value is higher than 0.
+> make sure that this value is lower than 0.
+The reason is that this listener
+> must be executed always after ParamConverter one.

 # Bundle annotations